metal/metal.js/README.md

 Runs all tests once.

 #### test:coverage
-Runs all tests once, and then opens the coverage html file on the default browser.
+Runs all tests once and then opens the coverage html file on the default browser.

 #### test:browsers
-Runs all tests once, on the following browsers: Chrome, Firefox, Safari, IE9, IE10 and IE11.
+Runs all tests once on the following browsers: Chrome, Firefox, Safari, IE9, IE10 and IE11.

 #### test:saucelabs
 Runs all tests once on Saucelabs.
 Both username and access key need to be previously specified as environemnt variables for this to work.
 See [karma-sauce-launcher](https://github.com/karma-runner/karma-sauce-launcher) for more details.